 Dissertation Committee: Unless the student requests a change, the advisory committee serves as the Dissertation Committee.
-Once constituted, dissertation committees may not be changed except for serious reasons stated in writing to the Graduate Director and then approved by the Graduate College.
+If it is necessary to change the committee, a new committee form must be completed and submitted to the English Graduate Office and the Graduate College.

 Prospectus: No later than the first semester for which students are enrolled in research hours (ENGL 6000) they should submit a 1000- to 1500-word formal prospectus for the dissertation, containing an explanation of the proposed argument of the dissertation along with an outline of the proposed chapters and a bibliography.
 The prospectus must be approved by the student's Dissertation Committee.
-Committee members must be notified in writing if an approved prospectus differs significantly from the submitted dissertation (if, for example, the topic of the dissertation changes, the authors or texts to be treated are altered, or the number or character of the chapters changes).
+Committee members must be notified in writing if an approved prospectus differs significantly from the submitted dissertation (if, for example, the topic of the dissertation changes, the authors or texts to be treated are altered, or the number or character of the chapters changes significantly).
 Students must provide a copy of the approved prospectus to the English Graduate Office.